MuNeNICK/monaco-neovim-wasm/README.md

 ```

 ## Cross-origin isolation
-- The transport now uses `SharedArrayBuffer` for main-thread → worker input, so pages must be `crossOriginIsolated`.
+- `@monaco-neovim-wasm/wasm` uses `SharedArrayBuffer` for main-thread → worker input, so pages must be `crossOriginIsolated` (COOP/COEP).
-- Serve with `Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp` (and ensure subresources are CORP/CORS compatible).
-The demo's Vite dev/preview servers send these headers.
+- `@monaco-neovim-wasm/wasm-async` uses `postMessage` input and does not require COOP/COEP.
 - Neovim clipboard calls go through the browser Clipboard API; a prompt is used as a fallback.
-- The demo sets Neovim options for a minimal UI (`noswapfile`, `norelativenumber`, etc.) and seeds a Lua buffer; adjust in `src/monacoNeovim.ts` if needed.
+- The demo sets Neovim options for a minimal UI (`noswapfile`, `norelativenumber`, etc.) and seeds a Lua buffer; adjust in `packages/lib/src/monacoNeovim.ts` if needed.

+## Vite notes
+- If you use Vite, add the used packages to `optimizeDeps.exclude` (example: `@monaco-neovim-wasm/wasm-async` and `@monaco-neovim-wasm/lib`) so `import.meta.url` URLs for the worker/wasm files resolve correctly.

 ## Acknowledgements
 - https://github.com/brijeshb42/monaco-vim